tim-hub/ARFootball/Readme.md

 ## Contribution
 - If you know about **modeling**, **coding on Unity3D**, **Vuforia**, then feel free to folk this repo and contribute your codes or models for AR Football
 - If you do not know it, but you get a cool idea, then start an issue, let's see whether it is easy to archieve

-## Hire Me/Donation

-    I'm nearlly broken, and unemployeed.
-- So donation
-- Or Hire me
+- Or donate to this project

+## Hire Me?

-    it will be really nice.
+I am unemployeed now, it will be pretty nice to give me an offer.

 ## About *ProjectSettings*
 I hide this folder on `.gitignore`, because there is my vuforia key there.